-Persons who wish to cause disruption to the organisation to which they are made usually commit bomb threats.
+Scenario description Persons who wish to cause disruption to the organisation to which they are made usually commit bomb threats.
 Bomb threats must be taken seriously.

-Every telephone should have a bomb threat checklist to facilitate correct procedures and minimise stress to the person receiving the call.
+General outline of Emergency Response Every telephone should have a bomb threat checklist to facilitate correct procedures and minimise stress to the person receiving the call.
 With many outside telephone lines located within Project site complexes there is a requirement for a consistent response to a bomb threat made by telephone.
 In the event that a telephone bomb threat is made the person receiving the phone call shall: Record all details of the threat on the Bomb Threat Checklist by your phone.
 Refer to Appendix 3.
 Immediately notify HSSE Manager who will notify the Project PIC.
 HSSE personnel shall ensure the Bomb Threat Checklist is kept by all.
 Telephones on the site.
 Any person who receives a telephone call purporting to be a threat directed at the Construction Area or the Operations Area shall follow the steps on the checklist.

-Fire fighting 🗵 First Aid

-Vehicle extrication Breathing apparatus

-Hazmat 🗵 Rescue 🗆

-Specialist 🗵 Police 🗵

-Site ERT, Site based Paramedics

-External support Police

-Role Responsible Comment

-Bystander/Witness Radio (to be confirmed)

-ERT Leader responds to incident

-ERT muster

-Site Project Manager

-Paramedic Paramedic to standby until scene made safe

-ERT Leader 360°

-Team members

-ERT Leader

-<client>/Clough</client> Cordon off area

-All members on site Preserve evidence

-HSSE Manager All involved personnel

-are made usually comiseriously.
-Every telephone shoul correct procedures and call.
-With many outsid complexes there is a bomb threat made by the phone call shall: Record all details of the phone call shall: Record all details of the phone.
-Refer to Appendimediately notify HS HSSE personnel shall all.
-Telephones on the site purporting to be a thread operations Area shall all.
-Fire fighting S Vehicle extrication Hazmat S Specialist S Site Site Paramedic ERT Leader CCLIENT>/Clough All members on site
+Disciplines required Fire fighting 🗵 First Aid □ (indicate) - Guide only Vehicle extrication □ Breathing apparatus □ Hazmat ⊠ Rescue □ Specialist ⊠ Police ⊠ Emergency Response resources and their location Site ERT, Site based Paramedics location External support Police Action Required Role Responsible Comment "Emergency, emergency, emergency" Bystander/Witness Radio (to be confirmed) "Emergency, emergency, emergency" acknowledged ERT Leader responds to incident ERT team called ERT muster PIC advised Site Project Manager Ambulance to scene as appropriate Paramedic Paramedic to standby until scene made safe Site assessed ERT Leader 360° ERT respond to scene Team members Priorities set and engaged ERT Leader Police notified if required <client>/Clough</client> Cordon off area Scene made safe All members on site Preserve evidence Investigation commenced and debrief HSSE Manager All involved personnel